Logo

 You should use Workflow Rules when you need to:

-💡Important Note: Salesforce is slowly moving away from Workflow Rules.
-Newer automations should be created using Flow Builder because Workflow Rules will be retired in the future.
+Important Note: Salesforce is gradually phasing out Workflow Rules.
+New automations should be created using Flow Builder, as Workflow Rules will be retired in the future.

 2. Process Builder